OUR GUIDE TO RURAL NEW SOUTH WALES PLUS ALL OUR RECOMMENDED FARM STAYS IN 2023

 The town also has the children’s favourite Hunter Valley Zoo, which has a lot of mainly native wildlife and offers a more hands-on approach than a usual zoo in that many animals can be patted and fed.
 Cessnock also offers easy access to Watagans and the Werakata National Parks, gorgeous areas of wild bush and rainforest that are full of interesting flora and fauna (you can read more about them further down the page).

 It is also a base for many tour companies offering everything from hot air ballooning, sky-diving, and bush walking to the classic Hunter Valley wine and food tours.

 Singleton is a laid-back little town to the north of Cessnock and on the banks of the Hunter River.
 Though smaller than Cessnock it also offers plenty in the way of food and wine tourism and also has easy access to some stunning national parks; the Wollemi, the Yengo, and the especially stunning Barrington Tops National Park, (more about those further down the page).

 About twenty miles outside of Singleton you’ll find one of Australia’s best golf courses, designed by Australia’s best-ever golfer; the Greg Norman-designed Vintage Golf Course.

 And, just like Cessnock you’ll find plenty of companies offering tours of the surrounding area which also has many famous wineries to be explored.

-Hunter’s Valley is possibly Australia’s best area for national parks, with an incredible amount of wild scenery to be discovered.
+Hunter Valley is one of Australia’s best areas for national parks, with an incredible amount of wild scenery to be discovered.
 It would take months to explore them all and to choose one over the other is very difficult.
 Here they are in no particular order.